Enter your city for weather info

 jute

-• Jute is also one of the most profitable grown cash crops.
+• Jute is also one of the most profitable grown cash crops in India.

 • It needs high temperatures between 240 and 350 degrees Celsius, significant rainfall of 120 to 150 cm, and relative humidity of 80 to 90 per cent.